hodl-repos/tools-dotnet/README.md

 - `EmailStringExtensions`
 Parses one or many email strings and extracts normalized email addresses.

+- `EnumCaseConverter`
+`System.Text.Json` enum converter that formats enum names using `StringCaseType` and `StringCaseExtensions`.

 - `GenericErrorExtensions`
 Maps known `tools_dotnet.Exceptions` and FluentValidation exceptions to API error models.

+- `GZipCompressionHelper`
+Compresses and decompresses `byte[]` and `string` payloads, including base64 helpers for transport/storage scenarios.

 - `ParseExtensions`
 Parses collections of strings into typed values (`IParsable<T>`) with configurable failure behavior.